Vermonters pummeled by floods exactly 1 year apart begin another cleanup

 A study prepared directly after Hurricane Ian made landfall in 2022 climate change added at least 10% more rain to the powerful storm, compared to a storm with no human-caused climate change.

-“Climate change is real,” Scott said Thursday.
+“Climate change is real,” Scott, a Republican, said Thursday.
 “I think we all need to come to grips with that regardless of your political persuasion and deal with it, because we need to build back stronger, safer and smarter.”

 Even though Vermont is not a coastal state, it has been pummeled before by tropical weather systems.
 Tropical Storm Irene dumped 11 inches (28 centimeters) of rain on parts of Vermont in 24 hours in 2011.
 The storm killed six in the state, washed homes off their foundations and damaged or destroyed more than 200 bridges and 500 miles (804 kilometers) of highway.